Dinna Bjørn: Dancing

 On entering the Royal Danish Ballet School, she learned the techniques of Bournonville ballet with such ease that she immediately joined the company, making her début in 1966 when she was 16 in Jerome Robbins' (Afternoon of a Faun).
 She also performed in David Lichine's Graduation Ball.
 Her real breakthrough came in 1971 when she danced Clara in The Nutcracker, specially choreographed for her by Flemming Flindt.

 Bjørn has performed particularly well in a number of Bournonville's ballets, including the title role in La Sylphide and Eleonore and Johanna in Kermes in Bruges.
 Among other principal roles were the First Pas de deux in Rudi van Dantzig's Vier Letzte Lieder and the title role in Michel Fokine's Petrushka.
 She also performed Cinderella in Norfolk, Virginia, and Giselle at the 1988 Odense Festival.

 Teaching

 From 1975, Bjørn began to teach, both at the Royal Theatre's ballet school and on summer courses with Birger Bartholm.
 She has also conducted Bournonville classes in North and South America, in Asia and throughout Europe, helping to spread the tradition.
 She headed Frank Andersen's Bournonville Group from 1985 until it was dissolved in 1989.
+Bjørn is now the patron of honor of the European School of ballet in Amsterdam teaching regularly Bournonville’s repertoire.